Click the 'Play' button to read out loud this webpage content

 Star Ayilyam, also known as Aslesha Nakshatra is said to be related to this aspect of Ganapati.

 Vijaya Ganapati is the God of achievement and success.
 It is hence believed that praying to him shall clear impediments immediately, provide relief from difficulties, ensure success in endeavors and make people victorious.

-The Mantra, which reads as under in Sanskrit, hails him as ‘Lord Ganapathi, the victorious’, describes his graceful form and prays for his kindness and blessings.
+The mantra, which reads as under in Sanskrit, hails him as ‘Lord Ganapati, the victorious,’ describes his graceful form and prays for his kindness and blessings.